rajatsaxena/Wasifier/Readme.md

 - `ACGbasedClassifier.ipynb`: deep linear neural network built using 3second 50bins dataset.
 Reaches testing accuracy ~80%

 - `WFbasedClassifier.ipynb`: convolutional neural network built using 32 channels selected from the probe.
-82-length waveforms.
+82-length waveforms (with zero-padding).
 Reaches testing accuracy ~89%

 - `MergedClassifier.ipynb`: merging the above two models using three methods with their results described in the table below